ablanco1950/CarsBrands_Inceptionv3/README.md

 Download all the files that accompany the CarsBrand_Inceptionv3 project in a single folder.

-The .csv downloaded from BotechEngineering/StanfordCarsDatasetCSV: Stanford Cars Dataset Test and Train CSV (github.com)

-https://github.com/BotechEngineering/StanfordCarsDatasetCSV/tree/main

-cardatasettrain.csv
+The director file is cardatasettrain.csv downloaded from: https://github.com/BotechEngineering/StanfordCarsDatasetCSV/tree/main

 Inception_v3 has been chosen as a model due to its speed, since the whole project has been executed on a home laptop.